abhishekr7/Summarization-of-Radiological-Reports/README.md

 A compilation of approx. 2700 unique reports collected from the [Open-i National Library of Medicine -  National Institues of Health](https://openi.nlm.nih.gov/)

-# Vanilla Encoder-Decoder with LSTM
+# Vanilla Encoder-Decoder with GRU

     Validation split => 0.1
     Epochs => 30